Rania-Mzid/P2VRT/README.md

 3. Run the result file named "PatternName_verifConsistensy" of this transformation with a Java compilater to be able to answer the following question.

 > **_NOTE:_**
-> A folder named "gen-src" will be added in the new project folder, the designer must select this folder when generating the files with Acceleo.\nThe designer can use the same Acceleo project created in all the following steps.
+> A folder named "gen-src" will be added in the new project folder, the designer must select this folder when generating the files with Acceleo.</br>The designer can use the same Acceleo project created in all the following steps.

 ### Step 3 - Schedulability Check